 April 1, 2011

 Best: On April 1, 2011, Google introduced Gmail Motion, which used “your computer’s built-in webcam and Google’s patented spatial tracking technology to detect your movements and translate them into meaningful characters and commands.”
 The announcement was accompanied by a video entitled, “Introducing Gmail Motion.”

 Great: That day, a button was added to the YouTube video player which, when clicked, would apply a video filter to the video and replace the audio with a recording of Rhapsody Rag, a piece typically played as background music to silent movies in 1911.
 If subtitles were enabled when watching the video, intertitles were displayed containing the dialogue.
-The upload page also featured an option to “send a horse-drawn carriage to me to pick [the video] up.”
+The upload page also featured an option to “send a horse-drawn carriage to me to pick up.”
 In addition, YouTube unveiled the “Top 5 Viral Pictures of 1911.”

 Good: Google also uploaded a video entitled, “Being a Google Autocompleter,” showing an employee explaining his job to potential employees.

 April 1, 2012